Are you planning for Safari in East Africa? Follow this article to find an idea of how you can start planning your safari.

 Read on to find out all you need to know and more.

-An African safari isn’t as simple as booking a last-minute vacay.
+A safari in East Africa isn’t as simple as booking a last-minute vacay.
 Before you decide on the length of your African safari tour, you need to consider these next few points.

-When choosing the length of your African safari, you need to plan a budget.
+When choosing the length of your safari in East Africa, you need to plan a budget.
 Do your research and try and find the best possible value.

 If you have a small budget, visiting one country will be more than enough.
 But if you have a bigger budget and want to splash out, why not opt for safaris in several countries around Africa?
 After all, this might be your only opportunity to visit.